Mouad-elkbabty/Mouad-elkbabty/README.md

 - 👀 I’m interested in Programming and web development

-- 🌱 I’m currently learning and getting more skills in more  Java and C , and all the IHM
+- 🌱 I’m currently learning and getting more skills in  Java and C , and all the IHM

 - 📫 How to reach me  @mouadelkbabty@gmail.com